 Get your copy of the The Peterson Reference Guide to Woodpeckers of North America.

-Steve was recently interviewed on NPR affiliate radio station WICN 90.5 FM in Worchester, MA.
+Steve was interviewed on NPR affiliate radio station WICN 90.5 FM in Worchester, MA.
 Host Mark Lynch chatted with Steve about woodpeckers and his new book, the Peterson Reference Guide to Woodpeckers of North America.
 Listen to the interview on the WICN website.

 Stephen and Christine have teamed up to create new videos for their tours, using photos and video clips from previous visits to these destinations, and compiling them in the editing software, Camtasia.